 Their solution?
 Build a way for queries to be created within Slack, pulling data from a variety of sources (our database, our data warehouse Periscope…) and bringing in the required context within the Slack channel to make the whole team aware in situ.

 We’ve learnt a lot in the ops of running a hackathon.
-Go was a very popular choice, and our engineers mostly chose to tackle vendor-related projects.
+Go was a very popular choice, and our engineers mostly chose to tackle seller-related projects.